 4. Ghana Shipping (protection of offshore operations and assets) Regulations, 2012 (L.I.
 2010)

-1. Establish safety zones around an offshore installation to protect the installation either installed or being installed on the sea bed within Ghana’s maritime jurisdiction;
+i.
+Establish safety zones around an offshore installation to protect the installation, either installed or being installed on the sea bed within Ghana’s maritime jurisdiction;

-An establishment of a safety zone may be made in anticipation of the arrival of installation on the station, so as to commence at the time of its arrival on station.
+iv.
+An establishment of a safety zone may be made in anticipation of the arrival of installation on the station, to commence at the time of its arrival on the station.
 Ghana Shipping (Protection of Offshore Operations and Assets) Regulations 2012 LI 2010

 5. Ghana Maritime Authority (fees and charges) Regulations, 2012 (L.I 2009)